jjisan4480/Splunk_and_SOAR_Integration/README.md

 4. Click the connecting line between the second AD node and the final Slack node to create a condition.
 Set it to trigger only if the parsed `userAccountControl` attribute contains `Account Disabled`.
 5. Configure the final Slack node to post to the `#alerts` channel with the text: `Account $exec.result.user has been disabled.`
 6. Start the workflow, trigger an RDP login alert, approve the email prompt, and verify that the account is successfully disabled in Active Directory and the final confirmation appears in Slack.
-> *[Insert Screenshot: The completed Shuffle workflow depicting the entire SOAR pipeline from Webhook to Final Slack Notification.]*
+> [Screenshot: The completed Shuffle workflow depicting the entire SOAR pipeline from Webhook to Final Slack Notification.]